Bruno Bräuer: World War II

-In November 1942 Bräuer replaced General Alexander Andrae as commander on Crete.
+In November 1942, Bräuer replaced General Alexander Andrae as commander on Crete.
 On 25 March 1943, Greek Independence Day, he released 100 Cretans jailed in Agia prison.
-Among them was Constantinos Mitsotakis, who later became MP and Prime Minister of Greece.
-After German failures at Stalingrad and El Alamein, Bräuer ordered the construction of underground command bunkers, more defenses around Suda Bay and increased ammunition stocks.
-He was replaced by General Friedrich-Wilhelm Müller 31 May 1944.
+Among them was Konstantinos Mitsotakis, who later became Prime Minister of Greece.
+After German failures at Stalingrad and El Alamein, Bräuer ordered the construction of underground command bunkers, more defences around Suda Bay and increased ammunition stocks.
+He was replaced by General Friedrich-Wilhelm Müller on 31 May 1944.

 In January 1945, the German 9th Parachute Division was formed under Bräuer, mostly made up of Luftwaffe ground forces.
-In January 1945 two of his battalions were encircled by the 1st Ukrainian Front in Breslau, where they were destroyed.
+That same month, two of his battalions were encircled and defeated by the 1st Ukrainian Front in Breslau.
 The rest of the division retreated back to the Seelow Heights.
 Many of the troops fled when the Soviet barrage began.
-Before long, the line had nearly completely collapsed and many of Bräuer's men began to desert.
+Before long, the line had nearly completely collapsed, and many of Bräuer's men began to desert.
 He suffered a nervous collapse and was relieved of his command.